kosara-g/portfolio/guides/vale-cli.md

     BasedOnStyles = Vale, Google
     ```

     `StylesPath` sets the directory where Vale can find any external packages.
-In this example, that is the `/styles/` directory.
+In this example, that's the `/styles/` directory.

     `MinAlertLevel` determines which issues Vale reports based on their severity - they can be errors, warnings, or suggestions.
-Setting this parameter to `suggestion` means that **all** issues are reported, down to the suggestions.
+Setting this parameter to `suggestion` means that the report includes **all** issues, down to the suggestions.
 To see just the errors, you can set it to `error`.

     The `[*.md]` parameter determines which files to lint, in this example, all Markdown files.
 To lint any file type, use `[*]` instead.